USEPA/supply-chain-factors/README.md

 one of the [model specifications](model-specs/) stored in this project.
 The fields used to defined data are define in the [format specifications](format-specs/), and are identical to the fields used in the original Supply Chain Factors dataset releases.
+A markdown file (CalculateEmissionFactors.md) is automatically generated during execution, but it contains no original content.

 # Disclaimer